-In Croatias case the show trial of Blessed Cardinal Aloyzije Stepinac in 1946 was especially significant.
-The trial was ordered by Tito after Stepinac refused to establish a national church separated and independent of the Holy See.
-Milovan Đilas, a prominent leader in the Party, stated that Stepinac would never have been brought to trial “had he not continued to oppose the new Communist regime.”
-He was eventually convicted of “high treason and war crimes” and sentenced to 16 years in prison.
-The communists portrayed Stepinac as an enemy of the State and an enthusiastic collaborator with the Nazis, even though the Germans themselves never thought that.
+In Croatia’s case the show trial of Blessed Cardinal Aloyzije Stepinac in 1946 was especially significant.
+Tito ordered the trial after Stepinac refused to establish a national church separated and independent of the Holy See.
+Milovan Djilas, a prominent leader in the Party and later a bitter critic of it, stated that Stepinac would never have been brought to trial “had he not continued to oppose the new Communist regime.”
+He was eventually convicted of “high treason and war crimes” and sentenced to sixteen years in prison.
+The communists portrayed Stepinac as an enemy of the state and an enthusiastic collaborator with the Nazis, even though the Germans themselves never thought that.
 His condemnation of Nazi ideology was unequivocal and very public, as one can see from this passage of his homily on the Feast of Christ the King (October 25, 1942): “Every nation and every race that exists today on earth has the right to life worthy of man and to be treated in a fashion worthy of man.
 All without differentiation, whether gypsies or members of any other race.”
-After his imprisonment the communist authorities began to brutally suppress religious education, confiscate Church property, close Church publications, and, above all, arrest, terrorize and execute priests and religious.
+After his imprisonment, the communist authorities began to brutally suppress religious education, confiscate Church property, close Church publications, and, above all, arrest, terrorize and execute priests and religious.
 In 1992, as Croatia began to establish its own democratic institutions, one of the first acts of Parliament was to issue a declaration condemning “the political trial and sentence passed on Cardinal Alojzije Stepinac in 1946.”
 The declaration asserts that Stepinac was punished “because he had acted against the violence and crimes of the communist authorities, just as he had acted during the whirlwind of atrocities committed in World War II, to protect the persecuted, regardless of national origin or religious denomination.”

 The Stepinac trial symbolizes the way Communism imposed itself on countries which naturally resisted it.
-The traumatic experience of communist totalitarianism has also shown how fragile a culture can be, if it is subverted by a militant ideology.
+The traumatic experience of communist totalitarianism has also shown how fragile a culture can be when it is subverted by a militant ideology.
 The rule of law was replaced by the arbitrary rule of communist leaders who recognized no limits to their power.
-In essence, one could say that Communism was lawlessness, since the individual was completely at the mercy of the State, or more precisely, the communist party.
-This doesnt mean that there were no norms whatsoever regulating human behaviour.
+In essence, one could say that Communism was lawlessness, since the individual was completely at the mercy of the state, or more precisely, the communist party.
+This doesn’t mean that there were no norms whatsoever regulating human behavior.
 There were likely more norms in communist Croatia than before, since Communism had its own order and legality.
 But not everything that is normative or legal signifies the rule of law.
 In practice, different criteria were applied to different categories of people.
 For instance, it was common that one and the same crime was judged differently according to who committed it.
 Another example is that the law on universal military service did not apply to the children of high-officials.
 In reality, the privileged classes could always avoid the application of laws which were binding for the non-privileged classes.